ousia/blog-ousia/0005-sha512-context.md

 [^lua-number]: The basic command `print(10.0)` outputs `10` in Lua-5.2 and `10.0` in Lua-5.3.

-    I have reported the issue, but it might take a while to detect where the number was converted to a string type.
+    I have reported the issue, but it might take a while to detect where the number was converted to a string.

+### Notes